renqinghuaha/CANet_TMM2020/README.md

 # CANet_TMM2020
-This is for the accepted paper in IEEE Transactions on Multimedia 2020:"Salient Object Detection by Fusing Local and Global Contexts".
+This is for the accepted paper in IEEE Transactions on Multimedia 2020: "Salient Object Detection by Fusing Local and Global Contexts".

 The predicted saliency maps
 ---